mixcore/docs/documents/index.md

 ---
-title: All about Swastika I/O Core
+title: All about mixcore
 author: smilefounder
-description: Swastika I/O is free, open source and cross-platform CMS based on ASP.NET Core (Dotnet Core).
+description: mixcore is free, open source and cross-platform CMS based on ASP.NET Core (Dotnet Core).
 It is built using the best and the most modern tools and languages (Visual Studio 2017, C# etc).
 manager: Smilefounder
-ms.author: Swastika I/O Team
+ms.author: mixcore Team
 ms.custom: mvc
 ms.date: 04/16/2018
 ms.prod: asp.net-core